 Mechanism of Action: Therapeutic vaccine.
 AGS-004 is a therapeutic HIV vaccine based on dendritic cells (DCs).
 Therapeutic vaccines are being investigated as an immunotherapeutic approach to correcting HIV-associated immune dysfunction, such as impaired DC responses to HIV and suboptimal adaptive immune responses (including HIV-specific T cell responses).5-8 A therapeutic vaccine may potentially increase the effectiveness of ART, simplify ART regimens, or allow for periodic structured treatment interruptions.
 A successful therapeutic vaccine would either completely eradicate the virus or improve an individual’s immune response to the point where it could suppress viral replication without ART.
 In either case, a therapeutic vaccine would help to circumvent a lifetime of ART.9

-AGS-004 can potentially bypass defects in DC function.
-Through the technology of loading an individual’s DCs with autologous HIV antigen in an ex vivo setting, AGS-004 can induce HIV-specific immune responses matched to an individual’s unique virus population.
-AGS-004 is produced from autologous monocyte-derived DCs that are electroporated with RNA encoding CD40L (required for DC maturation) and HIV antigens Gag, Vpr, Rev, and Nef, which are derived from an individual’s pre-ART plasma.
+AGS-004 can potentially overcome the deficiencies in DC function that arise during HIV infection.
+AGS-004 is produced from autologous monocyte-derived DCs that are electroporated with RNA that encodes CD40L (which is required for DC maturation) and the HIV antigens Gag, Vpr, Rev, and Nef, which are derived from an individual’s pre-ART plasma.
 DCs contained in the AGS-004 final product are fully mature.
-When administered, these DCs are functioning antigen presenting cells capable of exclusively inducing HIV-specific CD8 cytotoxic T lymphocyte (CTL) responses without activating CD4 cells.6,8,10-13 Recently, a new method of manufacturing AGS-004 has been employed in a clinical study.
+When administered, these DCs are functioning, antigen-presenting cells capable of stimulating HIV-specific CD8 cytotoxic T lymphocyte (CTL) responses without activating CD4 cells.3,6,8,10-13 Recently, a new method of manufacturing AGS-004 has been employed in a clinical study.
 This process uses HIV obtained from an individual’s latent viral reservoir, removing the need for pre-ART plasma collection and possibly resulting in a more targeted immune response.14,15

-AGS-004 is being developed for its potential to control viral replication without ART and to eradicate HIV when used in combination with a latency-reversing agent plus ART.4,14-16
+AGS-004 is being developed because it has the potential to control viral replication without ART and to eradicate HIV when used in combination with a latency-reversing agent plus ART.4,16-18

 Study Identifiers: IGHID 11424; VORVAX; NCT02707900